-Winter storm sideswipes D.C., hits Eastern Shore before slamming Northeast
+Winter storm sideswipes D.C. and hits the Eastern Shore before slamming Northeast

 “We’ve got quite a bit of snow, probably up to 12 inches, and we’re seeing significant driftings,” Ocean City Mayor Rick Meehan told WBAL-TV news.
 Meehan called street clearing the town’s top priority, praising residents for hunkering down and keeping roadways open.
 “We’re still seeing the snow, and plows are out.
 There’s nobody out.”

-Maryland State Police reported receiving 888 calls for service, and responding to 125 crashes and 102 disabled vehicles as of Saturday afternoon.
+Maryland State Police reported receiving more than 880 calls for service, and responding to 125 crashes and 102 disabled vehicles as of Saturday afternoon.
 The Hatem and Chesapeake Bay bridges were under limited restrictions, prohibiting house trailers or empty box trailers.

 State officials said wind gusts added to the challenges of keeping snow off roads on the Eastern Shore.